cross

 1) Easy to create: Physical Boards can be made conveniently on any type of board, including a whiteboard or a corkboard.

-2) Customisable: Reordering the workflow after each Sprint is easily possible.
+2) Customisable: The Scrum workflow can be reordered after each Sprint easily.
 The teams can work on these boards whenever they like.
-They can even decorate it and theme it according to the project requirements.
+They can even decorate and theme them according to the project requirements.

 4) Hold daily stand-ups around the Board: Physical Boards allow the teams to hold daily review meetings around it without losing any extra time and resources.